berke/footprint/fplib/README.md

 footprints in GeoJSON format (with or without pretty-printing), drawing them as SVG or dumping their contexts in human-readable text form.

+# Changes

+- 0.2: Use anyhow for errors, reorganize into workspace
+- 0.1: Initial version